-The installation of this heater must conform to the requirements of the authority having jurisdiction or, in the absence of such requirements, to the National Fuel Gas Code, ANSI Z223.1 or CAN/CGA B149 Installation Codes.
+The installation of this heater must conform to the requirements of the authority having jurisdiction or, in the absence of such requirements, to the latest or current as amended National Fuel Gas Code, ANSI Z223.1 or CAN/CGA B149 Installation Codes.
 All electrical wiring must be done in accordance with the requirements of the authority having jurisdiction or, in the absence of such requirements, with the National Electrical Code, ANSI/NFPA 70 or the Canadian Electrical Code Part I, CSA C22.1 Electrical Code.

-Vent installations must be in accordance with Part 7, Venting of Equipment, of the National Fuel Gas Code, ANSI Z223.1, or Section 7, Venting Systems and Air Supply for Appliances, of the CAN.
+Vent installations must be in accordance with Part 7, Venting of Equipment, of the latest edition or the current as amended National Fuel Gas Code, ANSI Z223.1, or Section 7, Venting Systems and Air Supply for Appliances, of the CAN.
 CGA B149, Installation Codes and applicable provisions of the local building codes.